tylthal/todo/README.md

 * npm install -g gulp gulp-typescript nodemon
 * npm install
 * typings install
+* gulp watch <-- this command will compile the typescript and watch for changes in the project

 to run the site open a cmd prompt in the root of the folder and type "npm start" then navigate to http://localhost:8080